-As leaders in the cannabis industry, we work hard to improve the lives of our customers, our communities, and the well-being of our employees – through education, outreach, volunteerism and philanthropy.
+As leaders in the cannabis industry, we strive to improve the lives of our customers, employees, and communities through education, outreach, volunteerism, and philanthropy.

-- Established since 2014, Harvesting Hope, a 501(c)(3) non-profit organization provides a better quality of life for young children suffering from pediatric epilepsy, providing educational and counseling services and financial assistance to hundreds of families and their children while establishing partnerships with the Epilepsy Foundation and Phoenix Children’s Hospital, among other medical organizations.
+Additionally, in 2014 we established Harvesting Hope, a 501(c)(3) non-profit organization based out of Tempe, Arizona, which aims to create a better quality of life for young children suffering from pediatric epilepsy.
+Harvesting Hope provides education, support groups, and financial assistance to families and their children and has established relationships with the Epilepsy Foundation and Phoenix Children’s Hospital, among other medical organizations, to help facilitate support.

 Troutt, W. D., & DiDonato, M. D. (2015).
 Medical cannabis in Arizona: Patient characteristics, perceptions, and impressions of medical cannabis legalization.
 Journal of Psychoactive Drugs, 47, 259-266.

 We believe democracy thrives when its citizens are informed and engaged.
-That is why we are proud to be working with the civic organization HeadCount to help cannabis voters grow their power in the upcoming 2020 Election and beyond through the Cannabis Voter Project (CVP).
-With the CVP, we are helping to register, educate and turn out voters who care about cannabis policy and elevating the voices of this community in the national dialogue.
+That is why we are proud to have partnered with the civic organization HeadCount to help cannabis voters grow their power in the 2020 election and beyond through the Cannabis Voter Project (CVP).
+With the CVP, we helped to register, educate, and turn out voters who care about cannabis policy, elevating the voices of this community in the national dialogue.
 Learn more and register at www.cannabisvoter.info.